 Travis, an attorney, is suing Norinco and the importer of a Norinco SKS after a person was killed while operating one.

 The scenario was as follows.
 A chambered round failed to fired.
-The user pulled back the bolt but the round failed to ejected.
+The user pulled back the bolt but the round failed to eject.
 The user then dropped the rifle to the side of their body in order to inspect the action.
 The detachable 30 round magazine had not been removed and the bolt was let go.
 The second round slammed into and ignited the primer causing the chambered round’s casing to explode.
 It sent the bullet down range and a piece of the casing into the users stomach, causing death.

 The SKS action with bolt held open. (not the SKS mentioned above, for illustration only).